 Note: If you use any methods to reset the network adapters, all the settings and stored Wi-Fi passwords will be erased from your computer.
 That means you need to do network configuration again.

-How to Reset or Reinstall Wi-Fi & Ethernet Network Adapter using Settings app?
+How to Reset or Reinstall Wi-Fi & Ethernet Network Adapters using the Settings app?

 Step 1.
 Open the Settings app.

 Step 6.
-Now, the pop-up window that appears, click the
+Now, in the pop-up window that appears, click the Yes button.

 Now, your computer will reboot to reset the Wi-Fi and Ethernet adapters.